-This high level of confidence in self-assessment is related to the tendencies of individuals with schizophrenia to commonly make judgments based on less information than healthy controls.
+This high level of confidence in self-assessment is related to the tendencies of individuals with schizophrenia to commonly make judgements based on less information than healthy controls37.
 This "jumping to conclusions" bias is comprised of failures to consider possible sources of information and rapidly come to judgments before healthy people would be willing.
-In addition to overestimation and rapid decisions, schizophrenia patients also show a "resistance to disconfirmation."
-Even mildly discrepant feedback can lead healthy people to recalibrate their decisions, at least temporarily.
-When given external feedback suggesting misestimation or inaccuracy, schizophrenia patients show reduced ability to adjust performance, accuracy assessments, and confidence in self-assessments.
+In addition to overestimation and rapid decisions, schizophrenia patients also show a "resistance to disconfirmation"38.
+Even mildly discrepant feedback can lead healthy people to recalibrate their decisions39, at least temporarily.
+When given external feedback suggesting misestimation or inaccuracy, schizophrenia patients show reduced ability to adjust performance, accuracy assessments and confidence in self-assessments40.

-There is a basic information-processing bias that underlies this process, in that schizophrenia patients show a bias to prioritize decisions based on internally generated, as compared with externally provided, information.
+There is a basic information-processing bias that underlies this process, in that schizophrenia patients show a bias to prioritize decisions based on internally generated, as compared to externally provided, information.
 Coltheart and Davies41 demonstrated that patients with schizophrenia discounted new, externally originating information that was not congruent with existing information that they believed.
-When evaluating the reason for this discounting, Moritz et al. 42 suggested that external information is ignored because of challenges in problem-solving and prioritization.
+When evaluating the reason for this discounting, Moritz et al.42 suggested that external information is ignored due to challenges in problem solving and prioritization.
 An additional possibility is more fundamental.
-Harvey et al. showed that people with schizophrenia manifested a greater recall benefit for self-generated, as compared with externally originating, information compared with healthy individuals.
-Further, a well-supported hypothesis, "hyperfocusing" suggests that people with schizophrenia manifest a reduced ability to consider all elements of a complex situation because of reductions in their overall information processing capacity 44.
+Harvey et al.43 showed that people with schizophrenia manifested a greater recall benefit for self-generated, as compared to externally originating, information compared to healthy individuals.
+Further, a well-supported hypothesis, "hyperfocusing" suggests that people with schizophrenia manifest reduced ability to consider all elements of a complex situation because of reductions in their overall information processing capacity44.
 Thus, when having to select information to process, they tend to focus on a limited set of more easily processed data.
-The universe of more easily processed information includes a predominance of self-generated information and long-held beliefs and opinions, requiring less cognitive capacity and effort to retrieve and utilize in decision-making.
+The universe of more easily processed information and long-held beliefs and opinions, requiring less cognitive capacity and effort to retrieve and utilize in decision-making.

-Neurological origins of anosognosia in schizophrenia
+Neurological Origins of Anosognosia in Schizophrenia

 Flashman et al. 45 noted neuroanatomical and neuropsychological similarities between anosognosia in neurological conditions and a lack of insight in schizophrenia.
-In neurological conditions, lesions in the frontal and right parietal lobe were observed in patients with anosognosia, and within schizophrenia, patients with poor insight have been shown to do poorly in neuropsychological assessment measures that test the frontal and parietal lobes. $^{46-48}$ Shad et al. 49 concluded that there is a similarity between anosognosia in neurological conditions and insight deficits in schizophrenia.
+In neurological conditions, lesions in the frontal and right parietal lobe were observed in patients with anosognosia and within schizophrenia, patients with poor insight have been shown to do poorly in neuropsychological assessment measures that test the frontal and parietal lobes46-48.
+Shad et al.49 concluded that there is a similarity between anosognosia in neurological conditions and insight deficits in schizophrenia.

-Neuropsychological tests have limits for identifying regionalized deficits in schizophrenia because of the background challenges of global performance deficits inducing deficits across tests of many different domains in neurological patients.
-To develop an integrated perspective on insight and structural and functional factors, researchers have used Voxel-Based Morphometry (VBM) to image the brain and fMRI studies to measure brain activation in schizophrenia patients across levels of insight.
-Structural neuroimaging has shown abnormalities in several areas of the brain for patients with schizophrenia and insight difficulties, but primarily in the prefrontal and insular cortices.
-Interestingly, in healthy people self-assessment ability is correlated with better functioning in both of these regions, as well as the right rostrolateral prefrontal cortex (RRPFC).
-Altered functioning in these areas could reduce a person's ability to process and maintain external information (ie, working memory) while making decisions regarding its source and importance (ie, executive functioning).
+Neuropsychological tests have limits for identifying regionalized deficits in schizophrenia because of the background challenges of global performance deficits inducing deficits across tests of many different domains in neurological patients.50 To develop an integrated perspective on insight and structural and functional factors, researchers have used Voxel-Based

+Morphometry (VBM) to image the brain and fMRI studies to measure brain activation in schizophrenia patients across levels of insight.
+Structural neuroimaging has shown abnormalities in several areas of the brain for patients with schizophrenia and insight difficulties, but primarily in the prefrontal and insular cortices51.
+Interestingly, in healthy people52 self-assessment ability is correlated with better functioning in both of these regions, as well as the right rostrolateral prefrontal cortex (RRPFC).
+Altered functioning in these areas could reduce a person's ability to process and maintain external information (i.e., working memory) while making decisions regarding its source and importance (i.e., executive functioning).